nsoft/uno-jar/README.md

 changes the work and (in my own, not a lawyer opinion) is clearly creating a derived work for which source code would need to be published.

+Unlike capsule it does not want to extract jar files onto the user's filesystem, and is not normally hindered by a lack of write access to the filesystem.

 This project is based on a fork of One-JAR by Simon Tuffs.
 Please be sure to see the NOTICE.txt file for the restrictions on using his code.
 The original project can be found at: